 Trust Your Struggle

-Two years ago a Life Flight helicopter airlifted me out of the Cascade mountains with a traumatic brain injury.
+A few years ago a Life Flight helicopter airlifted me out of the Cascade mountains with a traumatic brain injury.
 Physical recovery was relatively quick, but some of the counterproductive psychological effects required more time.
 Primarily, debilitating self-doubt.

 Almost everyone has some level of self-doubt when confronted with challenge or distress.
 The realization that there will not be a way over (or around) a hardship.
 An anxious curiosity around how am I exactly going to get through this?